 HYROX World Championships Schedule

-Each day of the event will see the HYROX Fan Village open with stage program, partner activations and food & drinks all day.
+Each day of the event saw the HYROX Fan Village open with stage program, partner activations and food & drinks all day.

 Friday June 19th: